mstranger/todos-api/README.md

 bin/rails server
 ```

-Also you can use a Docker container for entire application.
-Uncomment `services -> web` section in the
+To use Docker for entire application uncomment `services -> web` section in the compose file and uncomment host settings in the db config.
-compose file.

 ```bash
 docker compose up